 The fellow position is a part-time role, on a semester basis, in writing and communicating about global development research at Cornell.

 Part of the responsibility of the position will be to develop a proposal or plan of action that they will implement in increasing conversations about development and social science, particularly among students.
 This could involve thematic blogging, interviewing faculty, event coverage, etc.

 They will also support the Director and Program and Communications Associate in serving as a liaison to help involve and engage undergraduate students in the Polson Institute programs and research.

-Applications are accepted on a rolling basis, and is currently OPEN.
+Applications are accepted on a rolling basis, and is currently CLOSED FOR SPRING 2019.
 For more information on how to apply, please email Christian Elliott.